coldic3/JiraWorklogsImporter/README.md

 If you are not going to follow this pattern, worry not!
 You can replace the regex with your own with `DESCRIPTION_REGEX` env variable.

+**Clockify task shortcut:** If a time entry in Clockify has a task assigned, the task name is used directly as the Jira issue key (e.g. `XYZ-8`) and the entry description becomes the work log comment — no regex parsing needed.
+If no task is assigned, the description is parsed as usual.

 ## Troubleshooting

 ### Where can I find these user, client and workspace IDs in Toggl?